Mortgage Broking

 Build with

-Here’s a scenario that drives brokers insane: a borrower submits their payslip on day one of the application.
-The application takes 35 days to reach assessment.
-The lender rejects the payslip because it’s now more than 30 days old.
-The broker has to go back to the borrower, request a new payslip, and wait — again — while the application sits in limbo.
+One common scenario drives brokers insane: a borrower submits a payslip early, the file drags on, and by the time the lender is ready to assess it the income evidence is no longer current enough for that lender.
+The broker has to go back to the borrower, request a fresh document, and wait again while the application sits in limbo.

-Document expiry is a hidden cause of processing delays that many brokers don’t track until it’s too late.
-The expiry windows vary by document type:
+Document freshness is a hidden cause of processing delays that many brokers do not track until it is too late.
+The exact rules vary by lender and document type, but the practical problem is consistent:

 Different lenders have different documentation requirements, and these variations catch brokers off guard.
 Lender A accepts three months of bank statement transactions downloaded from internet banking.
 Lender B requires formal stamped bank statements on letterhead.
 Lender C wants the borrower to log into their banking portal and take a screenshot showing the account holder name and BSB.